satellite-image-deep-learning/techniques/README.md

 * [Target Recognition in SAR](https://github.com/NateDiR/sar_target_recognition_deep_learning)
 * [DSN](https://github.com/Alien9427/DSN) -> code for 2020 paper: Deep SAR-Net: Learning objects from signals
 * [SAR_denoising](https://github.com/MathieuRita/SAR_denoising) -> project on application of FFDNet to SAR images
+* [sarCdUsingDeepTranscoding](https://github.com/sudipansaha/sarCdUsingDeepTranscoding) -> Details of a SAR to optical transcoder training.
+The generator of the transcoder is subsequently used for transfer learning in a change detection framework

 ## NVDI - vegetation index
 * Calculated via band math `ndvi = np.true_divide((ir - r), (ir + r))` but challenging due to the size of the imagery